 A single Site License is all you need for WordPress multisite networks.

-It’s important to recognize that a WordPress multi-site network only has a single plugins directory, which is shared by all sites.
+A WordPress multi-site network only has a single plugins directory, which is shared by all sites.
 So if a plugin is updated for one site, it is updated for all sites.
 In that sense, a single license can be used for an entire Network.